mixpanel/docs/docs/Tracking/advanced/javascript.md

 ## Storing User Profiles

 In addition to events, you can store user profiles in Mixpanel.
 Profiles are persistent sets of properties that describe a user - things like name, email address, and signup date.
 You can use profiles to explore and segment users by who they are, rather than what they did.
-You can also use profiles to send messages, such as emails, SMS, push, or in-app messages.
-[block:callout]
-{
-  "type": "info",
-  "title": "NOTE",
-  "body": "The Mixpanel library does not automatically create user profiles for any user that performs an event.
-In order to send profile updates, you *must* call <a style=\"font-family: courier\" href=\"https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.identify\">mixpanel.identify</a> in addition to mixpanel.people.set, which empowers you to create profiles for only the users of your choice."
-}
-[/block]

 ### Setting Profile Properties